 Is time running out for one of Norway's most iconic tourist attractions?
 We take a look at some worrying news from the Pulpit Rock cliff.

-The popular hiking destination Preikestolen, which is known in English as Pulpit Rock, is a 604-metre-high cliff above the Lysefjord that attracted approximately 300,000 hikers last year.
+The popular hiking destination Preikestolen, which is known in English as Pulpit Rock, is a 604-metre-high cliff above the Lysefjord that attracted approximately 300,000 visitors last year.

 A widening crack

-According to The Local and Conde Nast Traveller, the Geological Survey of Norway (NGU) will begin monitoring a half-metre wide gap within the cliff far more closely than ever before.
+According to Conde Nast Traveller, the Geological Survey of Norway (NGU) will begin monitoring a half-metre wide gap within the cliff far more closely than ever before.

-Experts say there’s no cause for panic, the study of the cliff will increase significantly.
+Experts say there’s no cause for panic.
+However, the study of the cliff will now increase significantly.
 3D models are planned to enable a full stability analysis, along with aerial footage captured via helicopter.

 A spokesperson said they are most concerned with mountains that are above water, because of the risk that a potential collapse could cause a tidal wave.

 Although the growth in the crack is limited to millimetres, the risk of mountain collapse in Norway is very real.
 In 1934, about 2,000,000 cubic metres of rock fell off a mountain from a height of about 700 metres into the Tafjord.